-In other words, do the same computation as before but substitute 1/z for z (and multiply by 1/n at the end).
+In other words, interpolation (the inverse transformation) requires the same computation as evaluation, except that we substitute 1/z for z (and multiply by 1/n at the end).
 So, if we can do one fast, we can do the other fast.

+If you examine the example $A_z$ matrix for n=8, you should see that there are symmetries within the matrix.
+For example, the top half is identical to the bottom half with suitable sign changes on some rows and columns.
+Likewise for the left and right halves.
 An efficient divide and conquer algorithm exists to perform both the evaluation and the interpolation in $\Theta(n \log n)$ time.
 This is called the Discrete Fourier Transform (DFT).
 It is a recursive function that decomposes the matrix multiplications, taking advantage of the symmetries made available by doing evaluation at the nth roots of unity.
+The algorithm is as follows.